 "An enjoyable adventure story with a strong, underlying message regarding acceptance and peer pressure.’"
 The Wishing Shelf

-Tired of being a Clark Kent, John battles to make the football team.
-The Big Game has been played every year for generations.
-If John can fly off the bench, he could transform into his own Superman.
+Tired of being a Clark Kent, John battles to play in The Big Game.
+If he can fly off the bench, John could transform into his own Superman.

 "It's positive message is deserving of great recognition in these unique times of uncertainty." eLit Awards